 For the ’80s in particular, asymmetrical cuts featured dramatic length changes on each side of the face as well as undercuts and shaved sides.
 As the ’90s rolled in, the asymmetrical hair inspiration featured a more regulated style with jagged edges and the classic asymmetrical bob.
 Nowadays, many people interpret this trend by weaving in some of their own personal style through bright hair colors and various highlighting techniques.
 For stylists, the possibilities are truly endless with an asymmetrical cut.

 Bangs, Bangs, Bangs

 The word “bangs” might trigger a period of crisis for some, but nevertheless, bangs have rocked their way through the decades.
 While late ’80s bangs kept things fluffy and voluminous, the ’90s and early 2000s brought with them a whole new trend, also known as side bangs.
 Thankfully, the internet has decided on a happy medium for the bangs trend of this decade in the form of curtain bangs.
 They’re all the best parts of retro bangs with a sleek modern twist, making them one of the biggest comeback hair trends since the new millennium.

 Classic ’90s Styling

 Let it be known that not all retro hair trends require a chop.
 Stylists can help clients achieve an absolutely fabulous ’90s look by keeping the length and color of their hair the same.
 A recent red carpet spike in tendril sightings gives inspiration for a sleek face-framing look, no?
-Otherwise, there’s no harm done in donning a pair of pigtail braids, a set of butterfly clips or even a classic ’90s crimped ponytail look to get that retro hairstyle fix.
+Otherwise, there’s no harm done in donning a pair of pigtail braids, a set of butterfly clips, a hair claw or even a classic ’90s crimped ponytail look to get that retro hairstyle fix.